Highlights of Morocco for Families

 First time visitors to Morocco will almost certainly want to visit Marrakech, a lively and exciting city with a real buzz.
 The focal point of the old town is the main square, the Djemma el Fna.
 In the evenings, snake charmers, drummers, acrobats, story tellers and food sellers congregate, creating an electric atmosphere.
 It can be quite a culture shock for first time visitors, but get stuck in and it will be an experience to remember forever.
 There are several sites to see in Marrakech, but the key is not to overload on them.
 The Bahia and el Badi palaces are well worth a visit, as they offer a chance for the children to run off a bit of steam, as do the Majorelle Gardens.
 Designed by the late Yves Saint Laurent, the vibrant colours and cacti are a great contrast to the dusty city (and there is a nice cafe there).
 Back in the medina, most visitors will spend at least half of their time exploring the souks (markets) with stall holders selling everything from lamps to tea pots to rugs.
 With motorbikes, cyclists and donkeys jostling to get past, the souks can be chaotic to say the least, but children will be intrigued by all of the stalls.
 A visit to the spice market is highly recommended for the interest factor )and there is a nice cafe there.)
-In Marrakech, we have hand=picked some child friendly accommodation where children are welcome, but not at the expense of the atmosphere.
+In Marrakech, we have hand-picked some child friendly accommodation where children are welcome, but not at the expense of the atmosphere.
 See our pick of the best Marrakech Riads and Hotels for Families

 For those with a love of the outdoors, a trek in the Atlas Mountains is not to be missed.
 You can choose from 2 - 6 day treks depending on the fitness and ages of the children, but most families opt for 2 or 3 days.
 Accommodation out on the treks is very basic, you will all stay in one room together and there are shared (and very basic) facilities.
 The walking itself is stunning, with deep, lush valleys and proper peaks.
 All of our treks are supported with mules to carry your bags and when families trek ,we provide an extra mule for when children need to rest their weary legs.
 After a couple of days in the mountains, many people choose to stay in a guest house with a pool afterwards.